jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

     - question: When is a dental splint indicated?
-      answer: "<p>The dental, discharge, stabilization or deprogramming splint is a transparent, hard, custom-made acrylic resin device that is placed on the upper or lower arch (depending on the characteristics of the case) of the patient, and which is used for palliative treatment of bruxism and to reduce muscle hyperactivity associated with occlusal, functional and inflammatory disorders of the temporomandibular joint (TMJ).
+      answer: "<p>The dental, discharge, stabilization or deprogramming splint is a transparent, hard, custom-made acrylic resin device that is placed on the upper or lower arch <em>(depending on the characteristics of the case)</em>
+        of the patient, and which is used for palliative treatment of bruxism and to reduce muscle hyperactivity associated with occlusal, functional and inflammatory disorders of the temporomandibular joint (TMJ).
 We also indicate it routinely as a protective device in patients with extensive fixed or implant-supported rehabilitations.</p>\n"